-Furthermore, solution length interacts with sampling temperature.
-While increasing temperature hurts performance generally, it causes catastrophic failure for long solutions.
-For short solutions ($\leq 100$ tokens) at high contamination (316 replicas), raising the temperature from $0$ to $1.0$ drops accuracy by $\sim45\%$ on the largest model.
+Furthermore, solution length interacts with sampling temperature: For short solutions ($\leq 100$ tokens) at high contamination (316 replicas), raising the temperature from $0$ to $1.0$ drops accuracy by $\sim45\%$ on the largest model.
 However, for solutions of $400$ tokens, the same temperature increase causes accuracy to drop by nearly $100\%$.
-This highlights a key distinction between generative and discriminative evaluations: unlike multiple-choice tasks where temperature is largely irrelevant, in generative settings, the combination of solution length and stochastic sampling can completely reverse the gains from even extreme levels of memorization.

-\paragraph{Finding \#7: Generative Performance Closely Tracks Cross-Entropy Loss, but These Are Decoupled at High Sampling Temperatures}

-We find a strong negative correlation between a model's Math Verify score and its cross-entropy loss on the MATH test set (Fig.~\ref{fig:loss_and_math_verify}).
-Under greedy or low-temperature sampling, decreasing test set loss (via increased contamination) translates directly into a sharp, non-linear increase in generative performance.
-However, higher temperatures decoupled these metrics.
-While highly contaminated models achieve low cross-entropy loss (indicating they assign high probability to the correct next token), sampling at high temperatures prevents them from staying on the narrow path of the exact solution.
-Consequently, at temperatures above $1.0$, the correlation between cross entropy loss and Math Verify score drops to nearly $0$.